ambab-infotech/orderprefix/README.md

 ## Configurations

-Go to Admin -> Stores -> Configuration -> Ambab -> Store Order Prefix
+Go to Admin -> Stores -> Configuration -> **Select store view** -> Ambab -> Store Order Prefix

 ## Contribute

-Feel free to fork and contribute to this module by creating a PR to develop branch.
+Feel free to fork and contribute to this module by creating a PR to master branch (https://github.com/ambab-infotech/orderprefix).

 ## Support

+For issues please raise here https://github.com/ambab-infotech/orderprefix/issues

-Please feel free to reach out at tech.support@ambab.com
+In case of additional support feel free to reach out at tech.support@ambab.com